 - The employer will instruct in-person staff to self-monitor themselves for signs and symptoms of COVID-19.
 Employees must not report to work if they have signs or symptoms of COVID-19 or other illness.

 - The employer will conduct a daily entry self-screening protocol, which will include asking employees entering the workplace to disclose any symptoms or illness, exposure to persons with COVID-19, and recent travel.
-The employer may also require employees to take their temperature and record the result in writing before working.
-Workers will enter the workplace at dedicated entry points.
+The employer will also require employees to take their temperature and record the result in writing before working.

-- an employee is experiencing COVID-19 symptoms, has a confirmed/positive COVID-19 diagnosis,
+- an employee is experiencing COVID-19 symptoms or has a confirmed/positive COVID-19 diagnosis,

-the employee must inform Holly Ward Lamb as soon as possible.
+The employee must inform Holly Ward Lamb as soon as possible.
 If Holly Ward Lamb is not available, then they should contact Diane McKee.
 If Diane McKee is not available, then they should contact their supervisor.
+The employee should not report to work.
+If at work, the employee will be sent away from the workplace.

 - Notwithstanding anything in the employer’s employment policies, no written note from a physician is required for employees who are staying home from work due to illness, nor is a written note required for an employee to return to work.

-- All staff may take any leave permitted under federal or state law or the employer’s policies, including any leave for which they are eligible and for which they have a qualifying reason under the Families First Coronavirus Response Act.
+- All staff may take any leave permitted under federal or state law or the employer’s policies, including any leave for which they are eligible.

 - The employer will allow staff with a confirmed or suspected case of COVID-19 to return to the workplace only after they are no longer infectious according to the latest guidelines from the Centers for Disease Control and Prevention (“CDC”).